Surgery for Birthmarks in Children

 Often, the location of a birthmark is a significant factor in the decision to remove it.
 Hemangiomas on the face may pose a risk of damage to the eyes, nose, and mouth.
 Additionally, young children have increased elasticity in their skin that helps speed healing and minimizes the chance of scarring, so our dermatologists often recommend removing a birthmark before a child reaches maturity.

-Our pediatric dermatologists and plastic surgeons recognize that visible birthmarks can affect a child’s self-confidence.
+Our dermatologists and plastic surgeons recognize that visible birthmarks can affect a child’s self-confidence.
 They work closely with parents to ensure that every decision to remove a birthmark prioritizes the child’s long-term medical and emotional health.

 What to Expect During Surgery